 ADUs constructed with a portion of the homes, attached/detached TBD

 The Palomino Place project will include four community amenities to be available for use by the general public.
-The proposed sports complex would ease overcrowding and overuse on facilities that were never meant to handle the number of people they see on a daily basis.
+The proposed sports complex would ease overcrowding and overuse of facilities that were never meant to handle the number of people they see on a daily basis.
 A description of each facility is described below:

 Freestyle swimming (200m), Equestrian Show Jumping, Fencing, and a combined event of Laser Pistol Shooting, interspersed with five 600 – meter Cross Country runs.
-It is important to note that both the modern competitions and the Palomino Place proposed facility only use lasers for the target pistol shooting portion of the competition.
+It is important to note that both modern pentathlon competitions and the Palomino Place proposed facility only use lasers for the target pistol shooting portion of the competition.
 The repurposed facility will include modern workout and locker room facilities, in addition to training spaces/facilities for the fencing and laser pistol events.
 In addition, a cross country trail will be included and a swimming pool complex will be constructed adjacent to the training facility

 Currently, training in Davis for these five events happens in at least two to three separate locations four to five times a week.
 The sports complex at Palomino Place would allow for training to happen in one place for all but the equestrian event.
 This would allow easier carpooling, increased likelihood of pentathletes (children and adults) riding their bikes to practice, decreased car trips, wear and tear on roads and greenhouse gas emissions

-The Palomino Place Project proposes to donate property for two training pools in the north east corner of the parcel, immediately adjacent to the Pentathlon facility.
+If successful, The Palomino Place Project will donate property for two training pools in the north east corner of the parcel, immediately adjacent to the Pentathlon facility.
 The Palomino Place facility would be a dedicated pool complex specifically for community programing of all ages, including coach lead lap swimming, youth groups, senior – focused programs, and other niche groups.
 At one point, based on numbers of participants in the community swim groups below, it was estimated that 1 in 10 Davis residents is involved in a swim program.
 The DART program alone involves 1000 – 1100 families

 The aquatic complex would be used on a regular basis by the following groups: